MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-D-Lenders/subjectgroup-ECFRb48fff0c7da7e04-Other-Conveyances/section-120.434.md

 ##### § 120.434 What are SBA's requirements for loan pledges? #####

-Link to an amendment published at 82 FR 39503, Aug.
-21, 2017.

 (a) Except as set forth in § 120.435, SBA must give its prior written consent to all pledges of any portion of a 7(a) loan, which consent SBA may withhold in its sole discretion;

 (b) The Lender must be in good standing with SBA as defined in § 120.420(f) and determined by SBA in its discretion;

 (c) The Lender has satisfactory SBA performance, as determined by SBA in its discretion.
 The Lender's Risk Rating, among other factors, will be considered in determining satisfactory SBA performance.
-Other factors may include, but are not limited to, on-site review/examination assessments, historical performance measures (like default rate, purchase rate and loss rate), loan volume to the extent that it impacts performance measures, and other performance related measurements and information (such as contribution toward SBA mission);
+Other factors may include, but are not limited to, review/examination assessments, historical performance measures (like default rate, purchase rate and loss rate), loan volume to the extent that it impacts performance measures, and other performance related measurements and information (such as contribution toward SBA mission);

 (d) All loan documents must be satisfactory to SBA and must include a multi-party agreement among SBA, Lender, the pledgee, FTA and such other parties as SBA determines are necessary;